finos/rune-dsl/documentation/rosetta-modelling-component.md

   [rootType]
 ```

+#### Attribute Syntax

-Then the data type definition lists the attributes that compose this data type.
+A data type definition lists the attributes that compose this data type.
 Attributes are optional, so it is possible to model empty data types.
 When they are present, each attribute is defined by five components (three required and two optional):

 - name - Required.
 Attribute names use the *camelCase* (starting with a lower case letter, also referred to as the *lower* camelCase).
 - type - Required.
 Each attribute can be specified as either a [built-in type](#built-in-type), [data type](#data-type) or [enumeration](#enumeration).